MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-resource-accounts.md

 3. Click the Start recording user and admin activity

-For more information on auditing refer to: [Set up Audit (Standard) in Microsoft 365](/microsoft-365/compliance/audit-standard-setup?view=o365-worldwide&preserve-view=true)
+For more information on auditing, see to: [Set up Audit (Standard) in Microsoft 365](/microsoft-365/compliance/audit-standard-setup?view=o365-worldwide&preserve-view=true)

 #### Segmenting Data